 St. Patrick is today considered the patron saint of Ireland.
 And in many ways, the succeeding generations would keep alive his fervor, thus making the evangelization of Ireland an event that would change the face of Western Europe.
 P.F.
 Moran, writing for the New Catholic Encyclopedia, stated the conversion of Ireland had “the most far-reaching consequences for the spread of Christianity and civilization…” A large reason for this was due to the prevalence of monasticism in Ireland.
 The Church historian and theologian Joseph Martos describes Christianity by the time of Patrick’s death as “thriving.”
 Monasticism quickly became dominant in Ireland, and as Martos notes, monasticism quickly became so dominant in Ireland that within a short time most of the clergy in that region were monks.
 As the 20th century historian Christopher Dawson wrote in his work The Making of Europe, monasticism in Ireland was “all-important.”
 In continental Europe, Africa and the Middle East, under the influence of the Romans and the various empires of the east, the notion of the city or village was the dominant community structure.
 Church structures were often centered around these pre-existent social structures, with the episcopal or patriarchal see being based out of the largest or most important city or village in a particular region.
 The bishop was the highest and most final authority there.
 Yet, in Ireland, society was predominately rural, and land was divided along tribal and familial lines, which also helped to determine the larger socio-political structures.
 Thus, large cities – and thus episcopal sees – were few and far between, and as a result individual places of worship, particularly in the form of monasteries, were the locus of the community, since these institutions often had close ties to the individuals that made up the local community.
 Thus, the overarching ecclesial structure was the same as in the rest of Europe, but in practice there was a major difference: since the monasteries were the centers of larger communities, both in a secular and religious sense, the monks often wielded the majority of the authority, and the bishop was, in a sense, merely the one who approved of an individuals entry into the monastery or ordained them as priests.

 The monks lived in accordance with a strict life centered on prayer, study and manual labor.
-The monks quickly gained a reputation for being learned men.
+The monks quickly gained a reputation for being holy and learned men.
 Ireland, for example, being a culture with low literacy rates, had a rich network of oral traditions.
 In many ways, the Christian literature of Ireland built upon that.
-Nonetheless, the introduction of Latin and a whole new wave of Christian literature into Ireland no doubt increased the learning of Ireland, and by the A.D.
+Nonetheless, the introduction of Latin (which had a written alphabet) and a whole new wave of Christian literature into Ireland no doubt increased the learning of Ireland, and by the A.D.
 8th century, a mere two and a half centuries after St. Patrick’s death, Ireland was experiencing a literary golden age .
 Around the time of St. Patrick’s death, the predominately pagan Anglo-Saxons invaded England and became the dominant group.
 In the late A.D.
 6th century, Pope St. Gregory the Great sent missionaries to England to convert the Anglo-Saxons.
 Such missionary activity proved successful.
 Yet, by this point, the Irish church had such a reputation for being a center of learning that it was not uncommon for early Anglo-Saxons Christians to go to Ireland to learn study under Irish scholars, most of whom were monks.